amcox/step-1415/readme.txt

     - w2
     - w3
     - w4
+  6. Manually change school IDs to school abbreviations.
-  6. Save the file as 'step data.csv' into the 'Data' directory.
+  7. Save the file as 'step data.csv' into the 'Data' directory.
 2. Make sure you have the 'step goals.csv' file in 'Data'.
-3.
+3. Run the 'export data for star.r' from masterdash and copy the resulting file into the 'Data' directory as 'benchmark and leap scores.csv'.